michaeldubu/saaam_studio/README.md

 To start using SAAAM, you'll need:

-1. The SAAAM Game Studio (which includes the SAAAM code editor and engine)
+1. The SAAAM Game Studio (which includes the SAAAM code editor and engine) ---Your in ther right place
-2. A basic understanding of programming concepts
+2. A very basic understanding of programming concepts

-If you haven't installed SAAAM Game Studio yet, download it from [saaamstudio.com](https://saaamstudio.com) and follow the installation instructions.
+3. A Browser

 ## Your First SAAAM Program